Friday, February 14, 2025

 Find A Grave.

 After I found where George was buried, Tina obtained a copy of his death certificate from the Town of Collins.
-Our great-grandfather was admitted to the hospital on January 29, 1944.
+Our great-grandfather had been admitted to the hospital on January 29, 1944.
 The primary cause of death was "generalized arteriosclerosis."
 The "other" condition was "senile psychosis, simple deterioration."
 Today this is known as a common symptom of Alzheimer's.
 The doctor noted that George had this for "8+" years.
 Sadly, he would have declined slowly, and eventually wouldn't have been able to live alone.
 His condition could explain why no one in the family took him in.

 – THE GRAVE OF GEORGE FARNHAM SCOTT –